There are many options for building raised garden beds, from sizes to materials, and there are many things to consider.

-Cedar and redwood are the best choices for wood-framed raised gardens because these materials will last for 10 years before needing to be replaced and repel pests.
+Cedar and redwood are the best choices for wood-framed raised beds because these materials will last for 10 years before needing to be replaced and repel pests.

 Juniper is another wood that can last for 10 years, but this wood has natural oils that leach into the soil and will help to fertilize your raised bed.